-Heidelberg students that began their enrollment prior to the summer of 2016, and are requesting to meet degree requirements in the 2016-2017 Undergraduate Catalog, will follow the reduced program requirements guidelines according to semester credit already earned towards the degree.
-Those students requesting to change catalogs and have earned more than 60 semester hours towards the degree will be exempt from the HYPE Program.
+Heidelberg students that began their enrollment prior to the summer of 2016, and are requesting to meet degree requirements in the 2016-2017 or 2017-2018 Undergraduate Catalog, will follow the reduced program requirements guidelines according to semester credit already earned towards the degree.
+Those students requesting to change catalogs and have earned more than 60 semester hours towards the degree will be exempt from the HYPE Career Ready Program.

 Students may request a review of alternative HYPE Units when prior life experiences, including but not limited to military service, career/employment, and family obligations are relevant.
-Inquires for a formal request may be made to the director of the HYPE Program.
+Additionally, students with a bachelor's degree from a four-year, regionally accredited institution are exempt from the HYPE Career Ready Program.
+Inquires for a formal request may be made to the director of the HYPE Career Ready Program.